jacksegal/google-compute-snapshot/README.md

 * `cURL` must be installed
 * The VM must have the sufficient gcloud permissions, including "compute" set to "enabled": [	http://stackoverflow.com/questions/31905966/gcloud-compute-list-networks-error-some-requests-did-not-succeed-insufficie#31928399](http://stackoverflow.com/questions/31905966/gcloud-compute-list-networks-error-some-requests-did-not-succeed-insufficie#31928399)
 * The version of gcloud is up to date: `gcloud components update`
-* You are authenticated with gcloud - normally this happens automatically, but some users get the error "Insufficient Permission" and need to authenticate: `sudo gcloud auth login`

 ## Installation